BertArnie/resume/resume.markdown

 ## Profile

+Technologist, senior engineer; knowledgable in IT, infrastructure, and systems engineering.

 Dedicate, teachable, and collaborative individual, looking to develop automated solutions to problems, and improve people's lives.

 ## Experience